olajarczyk/Wordpress-Rest-Api-Mobile-App/README.md

 # :soccer: Wordpress rest api mobile app :soccer:

-## Wordpress REST API app in Android Studio - posts and Sportpress - mobile app in Java

 In the start view, the user can read basic information about the club and training sessions.
 From the level of this activity, it is possible to navigate to the views of other activities, thanks to a special navigation bar.